esther-lyondelsordo/Interview-Questions/README.md

-# FYR
+# Interview Questions
-My response to an interview question in Python pseudocode
+My responses to various interview questions in pseudocode